 To quote Marshall McLuhan, the man who predicted the Internet: “We shape our tools, and afterwards the tools shape us”.
-When using a system or a tool to monitor machine downtime, performance and OEE automatically, the outcome usually depends on how well your system is set up.
+When using a downtime tracking system to monitor machine downtime, performance, and OEE, the outcome usually depends on how well your system is set up.
 Defining machine breakdown causes is one of the most important tasks to do.

-This article will look at the most critical aspects you need to focus on.
+This article will examine the most critical aspects you must focus on.
 You can apply these ideas, whether you are using Evocon or if you want to improve your current process of machine downtime tracking.

 Building a Framework for Useful Machine Downtime Analysis

 The first thing to think about is the structure of your machine breakdown causes.
 You want to keep it as simple as possible so that production operators on the shop floor can easily find the right reasons.
 To get started with this, put together the most frequent breakdown reasons in your production and see how you can group them.